 A lecture on Valentine's Day?
 Why not, if it's all about love!
 Enjoy some of our most talented and popular Clemson professors as they show you that Cupid has an academic side.
 The lecture is always accompanied by a sit-down dinner and a live jazz band!

 What do our Valentine's Day lectures look like?

 - 2017 - "The (Algo)Rhythms of Love: Why Nerds Make the Best Romantics" (Dr. Brian Dean, School of Computing)

 - 2018 - "Gut Feelings: Bacteria Cause Infection – and Infatuation??"
 (Dr. Kristi Whitehead, Department of Biological Sciences)

 - 2019 - "Sex Ed: Don't I know This Stuff Already?"
 (Dr. Bruce King, Department of Psychology)

-In the fall, come share your music with us at the annual Piano Jam.
+Our students love to share their artistic talents!
+In the fall, come make music with us at the annual Piano Jam.
 Classical, country, rock, whatever you enjoy, come perform for us!
-Piano not required--any instrument (including voice) welcome!
+Piano not required – any instrument (including voice) welcome!